• Skip to primary navigation

 The Mardi Gras Museum of Imperial Calcasieu provides a wonderful introduction to the culture around Mardi Gras and gives guests an insight into how grand the festivities are during the Mardi Gras season.

-As a midwest girl, I had no idea that the Mardi Gras season is celebrated to almost the same level as the Christmas holiday season.
+As a Midwest girl, I had no idea that the Mardi Gras season is celebrated to almost the same level as the Christmas holiday season.

 krewe-costume-mardi-gras-museum-calcasieu-adventure-mom-blog